Program Highlights for Verona, Italy

 - Practice Italian and interact daily with local students on campus and around the city.

 - Bask in the glamor and history of the “city of love,” home to Shakespeare’s Romeo and Juliet.

 - Join field trips to local companies, international fashion businesses, and culinary sites to enhance class work, build cultural knowledge, and take advantage of local expertise.

 Why Study in Verona and Italy?

 Study and live in Verona, a modern, medium-sized city with a larger than life history, located near Venice, Lake Garda, the Dolomite Mountains, and the borders of Switzerland, Austria, and Slovenia.
-The city straddles the beautiful Adige River in the Veneto region of Italy and is home to layers of historical palaces, bridges, squares, and churches.
-Three Shakespearean plays are set in Verona: Romeo and Juliet, The Two Gentlemen of Verona, and The Taming of the Shrew.
+The city straddles the beautiful Adige River in the Veneto region of Italy and is home to historical palaces, bridges, squares, and churches.
+Three Shakespearean plays are set in Verona: Romeo and Juliet, the Two Gentlemen of Verona, and the Taming of the Shrew.
 While visitors come throughout the year to experience its literary and artistic heritage, annual fairs, shows, operas, and historic sights, the city retains its elegant, authentic atmosphere.
 As a student here you will have plenty of school and entertainment activities, local and international food, and multiple transportation options.